bsides-zh/bsides-zh.github.io/content/call-for-papers.md

 17:00 – Social Drinks
 ```

-In a nutshell, as a speaker you should rememebr to **prepare a talk that can be
+In a nutshell, as a speaker you should remember to **prepare a talk that can be
 given in 20 minutes**, and **enough material for a 30-minute-long Q&A**.

 ## Submitting a talk